xPerdev/confluent_cloud_ksqldb_handson-workshop-2022-wiesnedition/lab_iot/Pump_Stream_Processing.md

 ## 2 Introduce a unique ID
 Introduce an artifical unique ID for the given event.\
-This can be used at a later stage in a downstream system to correlate subsequent individual events that will originate in this event.
+This can be used at a later stage in a downstream system to correlate subsequent individual events that  originate in this initial given event.
 ```
 CREATE OR REPLACE STREAM WELL_ESP_SENSOR_READINGS_KEYED WITH (KAFKA_TOPIC='well.equipment.esp.sensor.readings-keyed', VALUE_FORMAT='JSON', KEY_FORMAT='KAFKA', PARTITIONS='2' ) as \
 select UUID() as PROCESS_EVENT_UID, * \